YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 After parking or getting dropped off, bring your bike and race gear to the transition area.
 Find the bike rack that includes your race number and set up your bike and gear on that rack.
 Make sure your bike alternates with your neighbor (faces the opposite direction) to fit more bikes on a rack and give you the appropriate amount of space.
 You will then need to proceed to the timing chip tent to pick up your timing chip and get body-marked.
 Have your race number available.
 Your race number will be marked in pen on your arm, leg and hand, and your age will be marked on the back of your calf.

 The transition area is where you will keep your bike and gear and “change sports.”
 Set up your gear in a small area next to your bike.
 Space in the transition area is limited; please be courteous of other athletes and don’t infringe on another person’s space.
 Only athletes and race officials will be allowed in the transition area.
-The transition area will be open from 5:30 to 7:30 am before the race.
-A mandatory pre-race meeting will take place near the swim start at 7:40 am.
+The transition area will be open from 5:45 to 7:45 am before the race.
+A mandatory pre-race meeting will take place on the beach at 8:00 am.
 During the meeting, the timing mats will be activated, so you will not be allowed back into the transition area.

 There will be lifeguards on the swim course, and if you get tired, disoriented or scared, you can hang onto a boat, buoy or noodle for as long as you want without being disqualified, as long as you aren’t making forward progress.
 You can use any swim stroke, but swimming aids like flippers and “floaties” (unless deflated) are not permitted.